-The hadiths used today were collected and recorded by Muslims in the 9th and 10th centuries whereas Muhammad died in the 7th century leaving a gap of 250 years between Muhammad’s time and the time the hadiths were collected.
-Since his sayings and practices were orally transmitted for over a century and half, many of the hadith accounts and stories had been shapened by a progression of transmitters.
-No doubt, many Islamic traditions attempted to elevate Muhammad above mediocrity.
-At a point, there were about 600, 000 hadithic accounts of him, each claiming to be authentic.
+The hadiths used today were collected and recorded by Muslims in the 9th and 10th centuries whereas Muhammad died in the 7th century, leaving a gap of 250 years between his time and the period the hadiths were collected.

 I. Ibn Umar reported Allah’s messenger as saying that a non-Muslim eats in 7 intestines while a Muslim eats in one intestine (Muslim 3:5113).

 II.
 “Whenever a strong wind blew, anxiety appeared on the face on the Prophet. [fearing it might be a sign of Allah’s wrath]” (Bukhari 2:144)

 I wonder why Allah didn’t explain to him that strong winds are natural phenomena.

 III.
 Abdullah ibn Salam asked him three questions to test his prophethood: What would be the first sign of the end of the world, the first meal to be taken in paradise and why a child resembles his father.
 Muhammad replied:

 “The first sign of the hour will be a fire that will bring together people from the East to the West.
 The first meal of the people of paradise will be extra lobe of fish liver… If a man has sexual intercourse with his wife and get his discharge first, the child will resemble the father and if the woman gets her discharge first, the child will resemble her” (5:546).

 This was where Muhammad dug a pit for himself.
 You can now understand why the Jews and Christians of his time rejected his claims as God’s prophet.